jpbonson/UserSegmentationAPI/README.md

 - add CRUD for segmentation criterias
 - find out better id
 - allow partial update of users
+- check if variables are not a security threat

 # Some References